vana-com/VRCs/VRCs/VRC-12.md

 This VRC introduces **two major upgrades** to the DLP rewards system:

-1. **veVANA Staking** – DLP rewards will be distributed in **veVANA (vote-escrowed VANA)** instead of VANA tokens, starting in Epoch 5.
-This introduces and clarifies **programmatic staking lockups, voting power, and automatic restaking** to reward long-term commitment.
+1. **veVANA Staking** – DLP rewards will be distributed in veVANA (vote-escrowed VANA) instead of VANA tokens, but initially only for DLP creators in Epoch 5.
+Stakers will transition to veVANA staking in a later epoch.
+This upgrade clarifies **programmatic staking lockups** and **voting power** to reward long-term commitment.
 2. **Partial Unstaking** – Stakers will be able to **withdraw a portion of their stake** instead of being forced to remove the entire amount.

 These changes ensure **greater flexibility for stakers while maintaining strong incentives for long-term participation.**